-A Data Map to Support Administrative Functions That Use the Current HL7 Standards
+A Data Map to Support Administrative Functions That Use the Current HL7 Standards negro Negro (Black) Black or African American poly Polynesian Native Hawaiian or Other Pacific Islander cauc Caucasian White MULTI Mixed Race No Map

 This map demonstrates how local data concepts may be mapped to a standard.
 This is another form of a proprietary map.